KenjiFH/CSS-360-final-game/README.md

  - Added a red "blood" screen indicator when the player takes damage

 ## ISSUES (ranked by severity):
-- Chance to spawn outside the map or in walls.
+- Chance to spawn the player outside the map or in walls
-- Enemies spawn way too close to the player, instead of around the map.
-(This and the previous issue are probably due to some enemy spawning function not being too compatible with the map)
+- Enemies spawn way too close to the player and only in the front of the camera, instead of spread around the map
 - You can see being unrendered too early at the left and right edges of the game screen
 - Sounds are too loud, especially on stacking gunshot sounds from groups of enemies attacking at the same time
 - Enemy attack rate is a bit inconsistent when they have line of sight with you